Anura’s aura awakens all

 The popular Anura Kumara Dissanayake (AKD) will assume duties as Sri Lanka’s ninth Executive President today following a landmark victory in Saturday’s election, defeating incumbent Ranil Wickremesinghe and Opposition leader Sajith Premadasa.

-The victory, AKD’s first in three attempts, reflected his meteoric rise, which many doubted originally.
+The victory, AKD’s first in two attempts, reflected his meteoric rise, which many doubted originally.
 National People’s Power (NPP) leader secured over 40% of the votes or over 5.6 million as opposed to a previously proven base of 3% or 418,553 votes.

 Almost mirroring his slogan “Ratama Anurata or the entire country is for Anura” urban and rural voters across the nation powered AKD’s victory as he proved that the groundswell support in the run up was no hype but reality.